Last updated on May 9th, 2026 at 08:15 am

 Do desert plants need a water drip system installed?

-Only water is used once per week by hand, at about 2-4 gallons each time.
+Only water once weekly by hand, at about 2-4 gallons each time.
 Stop watering about the second or third month.

 They all tolerate sandy or poor soil.
-However, it’s best to plant them in a good cactus mix or soil to help them get going.
+However, planting them in a good cactus mix or soil is best to help them get going.

-Desert Plants Names with Picture of each plant
+Desert Plants Names with a Picture of each plant

-- Large Saguaro – Slow-growing cactus and does not like temperatures below 20°.
+- Large Saguaro – Slow-growing cactus that does not like temperatures below 20°.
 USDA Zones 8a to 11b.

 - Red Tip Yucca – Easy care low water plant for any type of Xeriscaping design.
 Zones 5 – 7.